return5/Tetris-clone/README.md

 # Tetris-clone
-a clone of tetris made in C using ncurses library. runs in linxu terminal using simply ASCII graphics
+a clone of tetris made in C using ncurses library. runs in linxu terminal using simple ASCII graphics

 ---------CONTROLS---------
 - use left, right, and down arrow keys to move block.